Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Experimental Analysis

 The fitted model with the intercept ($\beta_0 = -2.360$, $p = .020$) and slope ($\beta_1 = 0.523$, $p = .003$) reveals two critical thresholds.
 First, the inflection point occurs at $-\beta_0 / \beta_1 \approx 4.51$, corresponding to approximately 90 citations.
 At this threshold, the model begins to transition from generative behavior (i.e., bibliographic information is synthesized from probabilistic token associations) to memorization-based behavior (i.e., specific records are increasingly recalled verbatim).

 Second, we identify the saturation threshold (i.e., the minimum citation count at which near-perfect memorization consistently occurs).
+Unlike the inflection point, which is derived from the fitted logistic model, the saturation threshold is operationally defined from the onset of the near-ceiling region observed in the empirical data.
 As shown in Fig.~\ref{fig:scatter}, cosine similarity tends to cluster sharply near $1.0$ around $\log(\text{citation}) \approx 7$.
 In our sample, the minimum citation count in this saturation regime is 1,248.
 Table~\ref{tab:success} shows four representative examples from this regime, starting with the threshold case itself \cite{tabular_review}.
 Even at this boundary, all metadata fields are reproduced with near-perfect accuracy.
 Papers with substantially higher citations, such as ViT \cite{vit}, GPT-3 \cite{gpt3}, and Denoising Diffusion \cite{diffusion}, exhibit similarly perfect recall.
 Notably, even complex author lists (e.g., 12 authors for ViT) and detailed venue information are retained exactly, indicating that these records exist as discrete, retrievable units within the model rather than as distributed probabilistic representations.

 These thresholds suggest a two-stage memorization process.
 In the transition regime (90--1,248 citations), citation frequency increasingly determines accuracy, but substantial variance remains.
 Above the saturation threshold ($>$1,248 citations), papers are encoded nearly verbatim: the model has encountered these bibliographic records so frequently during pretraining that they are recalled deterministically, with minimal residual variance.
 This finding underscores that highly cited papers are not merely "well-represented" but are functionally memorized in a manner similar to the verbatim reproduction observed in privacy leakage studies \cite{carlini2}.